-Lines 19a through 19c-Adjusted income from mineral, oil, and gas royalties.
-Mineral, oil, and gas royalties may be excluded from PHC income if all three of the tests below are met:
+Line 19.
+Mineral, oil, and gas royalties.
+Mineral, oil, and gas royalties can be excluded from PHC income if all three of the tests below are met.

 Test 1.
 The adjusted income from mineral, oil, and gas royalties (line 19c) is at least 50% of adjusted ordinary gross income.